 On any loan, your monthly payment is divided between two purposes.
 First, part of the payment is used to cover the interest that has accrued on your balance since you made your last payment.
-Second, any remaining portion of your payment goes toward reducing your loan balance.
-Because of this, once you have paid the interest for a month, any extra money you add to your monthly payment will go directly toward reducing your loan balance.
-This can save you a lot of money in the long run.
+Second, any remaining portion of your payment goes toward reducing the remaining balance of what you borrowed, also called the loan principal.
+Because of this, once you have paid the interest for a month, any extra money you add to your monthly payment will go directly toward reducing your loan balance or principal.
+Paying extra can save you a lot of money in the long run.

 A concrete example can help illustrate how the savings adds up.
 Let's say that you just took out a mortgage for $240,000 at 4% annual interest, with a repayment term of 30 years (or 360 monthly payments).
 Based on these numbers, your lender would calculate a monthly principal and interest payment of $1,145.80.

 When you send your first payment of $1,145.80, your lender first covers the accrued interest.
 An annual interest rate of 4% is a monthly interest rate of 0.33%.
 Your loan balance is $240,000, so you would owe $240,000 x .00333333, or $800, in interest.
 Once that has been paid, the remaining $345.80 reduces your loan balance, so you now only owe the bank $239,654.20.
 The next month, you will only owe $798.85 in interest because your balance is lower, so you pay $346.95 toward principal and have a new loan balance of $239,307.25.
 After 360 payments, you will have paid a total of $172,486.82 in interest.